Old Fashioned Pecan Pie Recipe

 • You'll know when the pie is done if it's set in the middle (just a little jiggle).

-• Bake pie until it reaches 200 degrees Fahrenheit.
+• Bake pie until it reaches an internal temperature of 200 degrees Fahrenheit.

 • Let pie cool overnight on a counter (or in the refrigerator) to ensure it sets properly.